yuanz03/tp/docs/UserGuide.md

 **Notes:**
 * The view switches **only after the command succeeds**.
 If the command fails, the current view remains unchanged and an error message is displayed.
-* See below for the specific behaviours of the different types of list commands.
+* Refer to the respective list section for the detailed behaviour of each type of list command.

 </box>